 Meet the Dietician"

   Students have the opportunity to meet one on one with a registered dietician at a time that is convenient for the student.
 Any student interested in discussing food allergies, weight management, or any other food related concerns is encouraged to schedule an appointment.
-This service is free to all students.
+The service is free to all students.